Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Literature Review

 \subsection{Dual Cycling}

-Goodchild and Daganzo first introduced the QCDCS strategy \citep{goodchild2006double}.
+\cite{goodchild2006double} first introduced the QCDCS strategy.
 They formulated the double cycling problem as the 2-machine flow shop problem and proposed a greedy approach to generate a sequence for loading and unloading.
-They also ran a trial at Port of Tacoma, US (2003).
-In this trial, the revised meantime for a single cycle was 1 minute and 45 seconds, while for a double cycle, it was 2 minutes and 50 seconds.
+They also ran a trial at the Port of Tacoma, US (2003).
+In this trial, the revised mean time for an SC was 1 minute and 45 seconds, while for a double cycle, it was 2 minutes and 50 seconds.
 Consequently, double cycling resulted in a time saving of 40 seconds for each pair of containers subjected to the process.
-Later, in 2007 \citep{goodchild2007crane}, they devised a framework for assessing QC performance.
-They also formulated a straightforward formula to forecast the effect on turn-around time.
-Their findings also revealed that employing a double-cycling approach could lead to a 10\% reduction in operating time and a decrease in the demand for yard tractors and drivers.
-Song \citep{song2007study} proposed a formula to find out the optimal starting point of double cycling that maximizes its frequency.
+Later, they devised a framework for assessing QC performance \citep{goodchild2007crane}.
+They also formulated a straightforward formula to forecast the effect on turnaround time.
+Their findings also revealed that employing a double-cycling approach could lead to a 10\% reduction in operating time and a decrease in the demand for yard tractors and drivers. \cite{song2007study} proposed a formula to find out the optimal starting point of double cycling that maximizes its frequency.

-The above studies concentrated on implementing QCDCS for single quay cranes QCs.
-Their practical experiments revealed that this approach could enhance the productivity of each QC by around 10 to 20\%.
-Then Zhang et al. \citep{zhang2009maximizing} suggested multiple QC double cycling models and solved a mixed integer programming model.
-At the same time, the sequence was generated using a constructive Jonson’s rule with an effective local search method.
-D Ku and TS Arthanari \citep{ku2016double} pointed out a flaw with the existing multiple QCDCS model that lets cycles that are not implementable.
+The above studies concentrated on implementing QCDCS for single QCs.
+Their practical experiments revealed that this approach could increase the productivity of each QC by around 10 to 20\%.
+Then \cite{zhang2009maximizing} suggested multiple QCDC algorithms and solved a mixed integer programming problem.
+At the same time, the sequence was generated using a constructive Johnson’s rule with an effective local search method. \cite{ku2016double} pointed out a flaw with the existing multiple QCDCS algorithm that lets cycles that are not implementable.